-How we handle your homeowners or condominium association in Page County
+How we deal with your homeowners or condominium association in Page County

-We require that the tenant abide by all community and association covenants.
-To help us in this endeavor, we will request that you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association covenants.
+To help us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference

-a good archive for rental investors in Page County
+a useful source for landlords in Page County

 - Collections and evictions